Ty France Player Props: Mariners vs. Brewers

-The Seattle Mariners, including Ty France (batting .300 in his past 10 games, with four doubles, six walks and seven RBI), take on starting pitcher Colin Rea and the Milwaukee Brewers at T-Mobile Park, Tuesday at 9:40 PM ET.
+Ty France -- hitting .308 with four doubles, six walks and seven RBI in his past 10 games -- will be in action for the Seattle Mariners versus the Milwaukee Brewers, with Eric Lauer on the hill, on April 19 at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Brewers.
+He had a one-hit showing in his most recent game (1-for-4) against the Brewers.

 Ty France Game Info & Props vs. the Brewers